kora-projects/kora-docs/mkdocs/docs/en/documentation/validation.md

     }
     ```

-    1. Indicates that the method requires validation
+    1. Indicates that the method requires validation.
-    2. Indicates that the result requires validation with a validator from the return value type
+    2. Indicates that the result should be validated through the `Validator` of the return type.
-    3. Standard validation annotation
+    3. Standard validation annotation.

 === ":simple-kotlin: `Kotlin`"